dchibamu/puzzles-in-c-/README.md

 # Parking Lot Solution

 The solution is provided with Java language, using the basic maven folder structure comprising of 3 packages;
--domain - contains the POJO for car,slot and commands -service - business logic that models and run the parking lot service -util - a group of constants
+- domain - contains the POJO for car,slot and commands
+- service - business logic that models and run the parking lot service
+- util - a group of constants

 The solution is well tested with junit 5 and hamcrest library.
 The main class is configured in the pom file.